Breeding Location:

 General

 Crimson-collared Grosbeak: Large finch with blood-red body, brown-red back, black hood and bib, huge conical bill, and dark wings.
-Female has olive-yellow body.
+Female has black hood and bib but body is olive to olive-yellow.

 Range and Habitat